mindspore-lab/mindcv/docs/en/how_to_guides/write_a_new_model.md

 ## Master Model

-The main model is the network model definition proposed in the paper, which is composed of multiple sub models.
-It is the top-level network suitable for classification, detection and other tasks.
+The main model is the network model definition proposed in the paper, which is composed of multiple sub-models.
+It is the top-level network suitable for classification, detection, and other tasks.
 It is basically similar to the submodel in code writing, but there are several differences.

 - Class annotations.
 We should give the title and link of the paper here.
 In addition, since this class is exposed to the outside world, we'd better also add a description of the class initialization parameters.
 See code below.
 - `forward_features` function.
 The operational definition of the characteristic network of the model in the function.